 |Corrosion||7 Years/Unlimited Miles|

 |Roadside Assistance||5 Years/Unlimited Miles|

-2016 Nissan Murano -- If you're looking for a Santa Fe Sport with bolder styling, consider Nissan's unusual (but endearing) Murano.
-The Murano also offers a lot of technology and muscular powertrains.
+2017 Nissan Murano -- If you're looking for a Santa Fe Sport with bolder styling, consider Nissan's unusual (but endearing) Murano.
+The Murano also offers muscular powertrains and a lot of technology.